-The goal of this exercise is to make you familiar with Python and some of its libarys.
+The goal of this exercise is to make you familiar with Python and some of its libraries.

-- (a) Write a Python programm that generates random integer numbers in the range of [1, 200] until the number 100 is randomly drawn or more than 200 numbers in total where drawn.
+- (a) Write a Python program that generates random integer numbers in the range of [1, 200] until the number 100 is randomly drawn or more than 200 numbers in total were drawn.
 The generated numbers should be stored in a list. - (b) Make a numpy array out of the list and sort the array in ascending order using numpy functions. - (c) Loop through all elements of the array.
-If the element is odd substract 1, if it is even add 1 - (d) Create an numpy array of even length using numpy.linspace and plot the generated data with plt.plot(data_here).
-The parameters of numpy linspace are your choice.
+If the element is odd, subtract 1; if it is even, add 1. - (d) Create an evenly spaced numpy array using numpy.linspace and plot the generated data with plt.plot(data).
+The parameters of numpy.linspace are your choice.